-5.3.2 Clump
+5.3.2 Clumps

-From our observations, we found that a simple clump implementation consisting of a number of particles p, randomly spread over a rectangular area with height w_y and width w_x , resulted in coarse elements with a believable appearance.
+From our observations, we found that a simple clump implementation consisting of a number of particles p, randomly spread over a rectangular area with height w_y and width w_x , resulted in clumps with a believable appearance.
 We provide the pseudocode for the generation of such clumps in Algorithm 2.